Dre Campbell Farm

 6. Lamb’s Quarters

-Lamb’s Quarters has a lot of uses, and you can substitute it for other edible greens.
+Lamb’s Quarters has many uses and can be substituted for other edible greens.
 However, blanch or cook it to reduce the oxalic acid content.

 It is highly nutritious, containing B vitamins, iron, calcium, and protein.
 Additionally, you can easily recognize Lamb’s Quarters by the sharp-toothed leaves and white powdery patina on the plants.